HCBS Statewide Transition Plan

 The Centers for Medicare and Medicaid Services (CMS) published a final rule for Medicaid Home and Community Based Services effective March 17, 2014.
 The final rule requires states to ensure people receiving Home and Community-Based Services (HCBS) have the benefits of community living.

-Each state must review policies, practices, and settings where HCBS are provided.
-Each state must have a plan for this review and making any changes needed.
-This plan is called the Statewide Transition Plan.
+Each state reviewed policies, practices, and settings where HCBS are provided.
+Each state was required to have a plan for review and making needed changes.

 Heightened Scrutiny

-Settings subjected to heightened scrutiny by DHHS were asked to complete a packet in order to determine compliance.
-Heightened scrutiny documentation will be sent to CMS when requested.
+Settings subject to heightened scrutiny complete a packet to determine compliance.
+Heightened scrutiny documentation is sent to CMS when requested.
 CMS makes the final determination if identified settings meet HCBS criteria.

 Under CMS' definition of what constitutes heightened scrutiny, DHHS identified 66 assisted living facilities (ALFs), which required review.